-So who actually did meet Eric’s exacting standards then; who was granted the status “by appointment to Eric Batty, good enough to entertain and demonstrate the noble art“?
-Franz Beckenbauer was plainly Eric’s favourite pupil and he was selected in defence or midfield for 11 World XIs in succession, between 1966 and 76.
-Eric constantly praised his technique, vision and consistency and never had a bad word to say about him.
-Beckenbauer’s compatriot, Gerd Müller, managed 9 entries; Pelé earned 7 call-ups and Giacinto Facchetti achieved six.
-England and the Soviet Union dominated the goalkeeper nominations: Peter Shilton was named 6 times and Banks, Yashin and Dassayev were the other, most frequent keeper choices.
+So who actually did meet Eric’s exacting standards then?
+Which players were granted the status “by appointment to Eric Batty, good enough to entertain and demonstrate the noble art“?
+Franz Beckenbauer was plainly Eric’s favourite pupil and he was selected in defence or midfield for eleven World XIs in succession between 1966 and 76.
+Eric consistently praised his technique, vision and consistency and never found a bad word to say about him.
+Beckenbauer’s compatriot, Gerd Müller, managed 9 entries, Pelé earned 7 call-ups and Giacinto Facchetti achieved six.
+England and the Soviet Union dominated the goalkeeper nominations: Peter Shilton was named 6 times and Banks, Yashin and Dassayev were other regular keeper choices.

-Other regular Eric favourites included Giresse, Platini, Rummenigge, Puskas and Mazzola (Rivera was never selected).
-In terms of representation by nationality, well, the attacking flair of the Brazilians and the adaptability, reliability and organisation of West Germans were the two most prominent in his teams – both countries provided 39 entrants over the lifetime of the World XIs, comfortably ahead of the 28 from Italy, 26 from England and 25 from France.
+Other Batty favourites included Giresse, Platini, Rummenigge, Puskas and Mazzola (whereas Gianni Rivera was never selected).
+In terms of representation by nationality, well, the attacking flair of the Brazilians and the adaptability, reliability and organisation of West Germans were the two most prominent in his teams – both countries providing 39 entrants over the lifetime of the World XIs, comfortably ahead of the 28 from Italy, 26 from England and 25 from France.
 Twenty-nine different nationalities were featured in all.
 Bayern Munich, Real Madrid and Inter provided the most players, while Benfica had the notable achievement of supplying a record five players for a single World XI, in 1965.

-The formation and set-up of his World XIs were just as important to Eric as the players he picked.
-He argued the value of the WM formation, insisting on naming all of his World XIs in that set-up until the end of the 1960s when he finally, grudgingly, accepted the rest of the world had long moved on.
+The set-up of his World XIs was just as important to Eric as the players he picked.
+He argued the value of the WM system, insisting on naming all of his World XIs in that formation until the end of the 1960s when finally, grudgingly, accepting that the rest of the world had long moved on.
 The 1980s did bring something of a Damascene tactical conversion.
 While still clinging to his core footballing principles, almost overnight Eric discarded many of the views he had clung to so adamantly over the years.
 It was quite a surprise for a man with a reputation for being so entrenched in his ways.

 His quirks, wistful fascination for a faded golden age and earnest obstinacy aside, it is worth recognising that Eric Batty was an energetic and passionate – if left field – football visionary.
 Continually scathing about standards of coaching and professionalism in the British game, he advocated more cerebral coaches like Ron Greenwood as vital in encouraging the game to catch up with the rest of Europe.
 Only then could players be taught to treat tactics, training and physical preparation with the same gravitas as their foreign counterparts.

 Tactically he often felt willfully out of step with his era, but in hindsight his approach can sometimes be viewed as innovative and progressive.
-It was rare for Eric ever to pick two centre forwards in a World XI; he preferred a single striker with two wide players, much as we see as the accepted standard today.
-Whilst we might think as perverse his suggestion to George Graham back in 1989 that “Arsenal should sell Dixon and Winterburn and play Paul Davies and Martin Hayes as fullbacks instead,” the broader point was that he was questioning football orthodoxy, late in his life, in a way few other writers were.
+It was rare for Eric ever to pick two centre forwards in a World XI; he preferred a single striker with two wide players, much as we consider an accepted standard today.
+Whilst we might think as perverse his suggestion to George Graham back in 1989 that “Arsenal should sell Dixon and Winterburn and play Paul Davies and Martin Hayes as fullbacks instead,” the broader point was that he was questioning football orthodoxy late in his life, in a way few other writers were.